Tafara-N/alx-react/0x02-react_props/README.md

 Modify the `div.Notifications` tag:

-it should only be visible when displayDrawer is true Modify the Notifications.test.js:
+- it should only be visible when `displayDrawer` is true

+Modify the `Notifications.test.js`:

 Add a check that the menu item is being displayed when displayDrawer is false Add a check that the div.Notifications is not being displayed when displayDrawer is false